 Thirdly, our whole calendaring experience three months later was marked by new vocabulary and new priority.
 The conference truly helped open the eyes of every ministry area to the evangelistic purpose behind what they are doing.
 It was exciting and encouraging to my heart.

-In closing, I am thrilled to report that our baptisms are running conservatively 40% ahead of where we were last year, and we still have a few weeks left.
-I am indeed grateful for the work and ministry of our state Convention.
+In closing, I am thrilled to report that our baptisms are running conservatively 40 percent ahead of where we were last year, and we still have a few weeks left.
+I am indeed grateful for the work and ministry of our Convention.
 Truly, I encourage every pastor to take your staff and/or lay leaders, bathe it in prayer, and see if God doesn't use this conference to radically awaken your hearts and minds!"

 Craig Hamlin, pastor, Fairview Baptist Church, Apex